-So far as any statements made in this Official Statement involve matters of opinion, forward-looking statements or of estimates, whether or not expressly stated, they are set forth as such and not as representations of fact.
-No representation is made that any of the statements will be realized.
-Neither this Official Statement nor any statement which may have been made verbally or in writing is to be construed as a contract with the holder of the Bonds.
+Any statements made in this Official Statement involving matters of opinion or of estimates, whether or not so expressly stated, are set forth as such and not as representations of fact, and no representation is made that any of the estimates will be realized.
+The State Treasurer has deemed this Official Statement to be "final" as of this date within the meaning of Rule 15c2-12.